An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

+The runtimes for the fixed number of ppw experiments grow roughly linearly for larger problems.
+This is expected since we use an iterative method where information is only exchanged between neighboring leaves.
+Necessarily, the number of steps needed to achieve a fixed residual reduction must be at least equal to the distance between opposite sides of the domain, counted in leaves sharing a face \cite[p.17]{ToselliWidlund2005}.
+Ultimately we expect the scaling to be superlinear, but a linear behavior for regimes involving a billion degrees of freedom is very promising.

+The largest problems under consideration correspond to the $4096$ MPI processes experiments in Figure \ref{fig:scaling}(b) and over a billion unknowns.
+For the $16$ ppw example, this is a problem that is approximately $50\times 50\times 50$ wavelengths in size and it takes the solver approximately $24$ minutes to achieve the set accuracy.
+For the $8$ ppw example, this problem is $100\times 100\times 100$ wavelengths in size and it takes the solver approximately $17$ minutes to achieve the set accuracy.
+This means that by lowering the desired accuracy of the approximation, the solution technique can solve a problems twice the size in wavelengths with the same computational resources in less time.

-Table \ref{tab:mem} reports the scaling performance including the memory usage.
-Since the increase in memory per processor is low as the problem grows, it is possible to solve large problems on the \texttt{RMACC Summit} cluster nodes which have 4.6 GB per node.
-In fact, the memory per processor is under 4 GB for all the experiments.
-This is because the method exploits the Kronecker product structure and the sparsity of operators.
+Tables \ref{tab:mem16ppw} and \ref{tab:mem8ppw} report the scaling performance including the memory usage for the experiments in Figure \ref{fig:scaling}(b).
+In these tables, it is easy to see the rough doubling of the timings and the number of iterations.
+It is also important to note that the increase in memory per process is low as the problem grows.
+This is what allowed us to solve large problems on the \texttt{RMACC Summit} cluster nodes which allows only 4.6 GB per process.
+In fact, the memory per process is under 3GB for all the experiments.
+This low memory footprint is thanks in large part to the exploitation of the Kronecker product structure and the sparsity of operators.